-- A mini JavaScript editor with basic error checking and syntax highlighting. - Quick access to a code cookbook containing dozens of best-practice recipes. - Pre-canned "code snippets" demonstrating the use of key functions. - Simple debugging tools such as logging and runtime error reporting.
+- · A mini JavaScript editor with basic error checking and syntax highlighting. - Quick access to a code cookbook containing dozens of best-practice recipes. - Pre-canned "code snippets" demonstrating the use of key functions. - Simple debugging tools such as logging and runtime error reporting.

-Advanced Scripting Enable print script Import Recipe Insert Snippet at Cursor N Share Help if (cheapestPrinter == "") { // No cheaper printer, this one is the cheapest. actions.log.debug("Current printer is cheapest."); // We've found a cheaper printer. actions.log.debug("Cheapest printer is: " + cheapestPrinter); var saving = inputs.job.cost - cheapestCost; // Ask the user whether to print on the cheapest printer. var response = actions.client.promptYesNoCancel( "<html>Printing this job on printer '" + cheapestPrinter + "' will cost " + inputs.utils.formatCost(cheapestCost) + " " + "saving a total of " + inputs.utils.formatCost(saving) + ". "" + "Would you like this job to be printed on '" + cheapestPrinter + "'?</html>"); if (response == "CANCEL" || response == "TIMEOUT") { // Cancel the job and exit the script. actions.job.cancel();
+'''

+Advanced Scripting

+Enable print script

+Insert Snippet at Cursor

+if (cheapestPrinter == "") {

+// No cheaper printer, this one is the cheapest.

+actions.log.debug("Current printer is cheapest.");

+// We've found a cheaper printer.

+actions.log.debug("Cheapest printer is: " + cheapestPrinter);

+var saving = inputs.job.cost - cheapestCost;

+// Ask the user whether to print on the cheapest printer.

+var response = actions.client.promptYesNoCancel(

+"<html>Printing this job on printer '" + cheapestPrinter

++ "' will cost " + inputs.utils.formatCost(cheapestCost) + " "

++ "Would you like this job to be printed on

++ cheapestPrinter + "'?</html>");

+if (response == "CANCEL" || response == "TIMEOUT") {

+// Cancel the job and exit the script.

+actions.job.cancel();

+'''

-Figure 17.2.
+Figure 18.2.
 The print script editor showing a sample script